• Skip to primary navigation

 Finally, return the meat to the pan.
 Stir and simmer for one more minute to combine the flavors.
 And add salt to taste.

-Spoon over your zoodles and garnish with parsley.
+Spoon over your zoodles and garnish with parsley or chives to add a pop of color.

 Beef stroganoff is a great weeknight meal when you need to make dinner in a pinch, and it’s the ultimate comfort food with its luscious sauce and delicate strips of beef.

 With zucchini noodles, it’s a wonderful guilt-free treat.
-Have a happy and healthy week, friends!
+Happy cooking!

 More zucchini recipes